ShaharNaveh/ShaharNaveh.github.io/content/blog/practical-networking-guide/index.md

 {{< /callout >}}

 ### Network CIDR Notation (aka subnetmask)
-It can be tedious to write both the network address and the netmask, and that's why we have the CIDR notation.
+Instead of writing both the network IPv4 addresses & netmask when we want to describe a network, we can use a CIDR notation.

+The CIDR notation is a suffix appended to the network address stating the number of bits allocated for the network address.
-Instead of writing: `192.168.0.0 - 192.168.0.255` we just write `192.168.0.0/24`.
+For example, instead of writing: `192.168.0.0 - 192.168.0.255` we can write `192.168.0.0/24`.

 While there are 32 possible CIDR notations, you need to remember only 5 by heart: